jcthehaxer/prettyAI/README.md

 # Training

 After properly formatting our custom dataset to fit the LLaVa model, we made use of the [brev.dev](https://www.brev.dev/) platform to fine-tune our model.
 The platform provisioned us with a Jupyter [notebook](https://github.com/brevdev/notebooks/blob/main/llava-finetune.ipynb), as well as four NVIDIA A10 GPUs and forty-eight CPUs.
 We also made use of Python 3.0 and CUDA 12.2.2 for our environment.
 For the training process itself, we made use of Microsoft DeepSpeed and applied Lora - maintaining LLaVa's original pretrained backbone, yet adding new layers through our dataset.
 We trained our model for five epochs and generated a report of our run on [Weights and Biases](https://wandb.ai/site/).
+Below we include images of the fine-tuning process and a sample of our run as recorded on Weights and Biases.